 For all other nationalities and up to date visa information please refer to Debs at firstname.lastname@example.org

-We also advise on “What to Bring”, what kind of insect repellent is best, and whether or not mobile phones or i-phones work, and if there are charging facilities etc.
+We also advise on “What to Bring”, what kind of insect repellent is best, and whether or not mobile phones or i-phones work, where there is WIFI and if there are charging facilities etc.

 There is peace of mind knowing that the people answering the questions, advising on details are also those who will be on hand, on site, making sure everything is going to plan while the group are in East Africa.